roderickslieker/Rintro/README.md

 -   Originated from proprietary S programming language

--   Comes in many flavours, like GUI (hardly a user interface), Rstudio, Eclipse
+-   Comes in many flavours, like R gui (hardly a user interface), Rstudio, Eclipse

 -   Save scripts as R files, can be opened with all kinds of software (R, Rstudio, sublime, Notepad etc. )